 Collaborators - add Team: Contrib Commit which includes:

-clojure-build - for hudson to tag releases, build autodocs, etc
+clojure-build - for Jenkins to tag releases, build autodocs, etc

 Disable Issues tab (we use JIRA instead)